-The 2.7km long U-shaped tunnel is being constructed for the China General Nuclear Power Group’s (CGN) Lufeng Power Plant.
-The tunnel is being built into the sea to divert seawater in order to cool nuclear reactors for the Power Plan.
+A 2.7km long U-shaped tunnel is being constructed for the China General Nuclear Power Group’s (CGN) Lufeng Power Plant.
+The tunnel is being built into the sea to divert seawater in order to cool nuclear reactors.

-While on site, Davy provided operator training to the Health, Safety and Environment (HSE) team from the GCN and Sinohydro 14th Construction Bureau Co..
-The team understand the importance of safety on site and prioritise the health and safety of workers.
+While on site, Davy provided operator training to the Health, Safety and Environment (HSE) team from the GCN and Sinohydro Bureau 14 Company Limited.
+The team understands the importance of safety on site, and prioritise the health and safety of workers.
 MineARC is pleased to contribute to the safety, through the supply and commissioning of a refuge chamber for the undersea tunnel construction project.